 Careers Guidance for Parents:

 Information is key to help and support student’s progression throughout the school.
 We recognise support for parents is key to support students through key transition points.
 To help parents we ensure appointments are available with the careers advisor at Parents Evenings.
-Mr Mason is also available at Information Evenings to inform and support students at key transition points whilst at Walton High.
+Mr Mungham is also available at Information Evenings to inform and support students at key transition points whilst at Walton High.

 All students will have access to a range of support and advice in relation to their career progression when making important decisions about their pathway choices.